How to fake a job reference

 Conclusion

-A phony job reference is a common but unethical practice that may result in severe consequences if you get caught.
+A phony job reference comes with consequences if you get caught.
 Be careful when considering the risks and benefits.
-Generally, it’s best to be honest about your work history and qualifications, as this will give you a better chance of getting a job that fits you and your skills.
+Generally, you want to be honest about your work history and qualifications to give you a better chance of getting a job that fits you and your skills.
 Just don’t get caught using fake reference.

 SHARE this update with others